GrupoDiana/BRT-Documentation/docs/osc/overall.md

 #### Return

+BeRTA sends back to all subscribers messaves of stop and play for every source: `/source/stop <string source_id>`, `/source/play <string source_id>`.

-A message is sent back to the sender indicating that the recording has finished: `/playAndRecord <String filename> <boolean success>`.
+After the recording is finished, a message is sent back to the sender indicating it: `/playAndRecord <String filename> <boolean success>`.
 If the recording was successfully completed (either because it reached the given time or because a stop was recevied while recording), `success` will be true in the confirmation message.
 If the recording cannot be completed for any reason, this response message will set `success` to false.

 #### Example

 BeRTA receives: `/playAndRecord c:/tmp/file.mat mat 10`

+Berta sends back to all subscribers:  `/source/stop source1`, `/source/stop source2`, `/source/stop source3`, `/source/play source1`, `/source/play source2`, `/source/play source3`.

 After 10 seconds, BeRTA sends back to the sender: `/playAndRecord c:/tmp/file.mat true`.